Subdivision Control

 Tips & Techniques

-- •Count out loud to internalize each subdivision.
+- •Count the subdivisions out loud before attempting to play them.

 Ready to Practice?